-The City has reviewed the establishment of the non-residential register and delivery of the nonresidential rolls for the local government election on 10 September 2016.
+The City has reviewed the establishment of the non-residential register and delivery of the non-residential rolls for the local government election on 10 September 2016.
 The purpose of the review was to identify good practice and potential improvements to determine a strategy to maintain an accurate Register as required by the legislation.
-LGE2020 preparation activities which had been implemented prior to the postponement have been reviewed to identify further possible improvements.
+LGE2020 preparation activities which had been implemented prior to the initial postponement were reviewed to identify further possible improvements.